-- (a) The Economy Act applies when a more specific statutory authority does not exist. - (1) The Act does not provide authority to enter into IAs with state or local agencies to obtain goods or services. - (2) All IAs under the Act must be supported by a Determination and Finding (D&F) (see: § 550.40.20 (Economy Act Determination and

-Finding) and Appx.
-5A (Economy Act Determination and Finding)), which must be maintained in the IA file.
+- (a) The Economy Act (Act) applies when more specific statutory authority does not exist or when the specific authority does not apply to the judiciary.
+For example, the Clinger-Cohen Act, 40 U.S.C. § 11314, which authorizes government-wide agency contracts (GWACs), does not apply to the judiciary and thus the Economy Act must be relied upon. - (b) The Act does not provide authority to enter into IAs or MOUs with state or local agencies. - (c) All IAs and MOUs under the Act must be supported by a D&F (see: § 550.40.40 (Economy Act Determination and Finding) and Appx 5A (Economy Act Determination and Finding)), which must be maintained in the procurement file.

-Note: Appx.
-5A (Economy Act Determination and Finding) provides only the initial signature page of the required D&F. It must be accompanied by a statement of facts regarding the specific IA that supports the D&F.
+Note: Appx 5A (Economy Act Determination and Finding) provides only the initial signature page of the required D&F. It must be accompanied by a statement of facts, regarding the specific IA or MOU, that supports the D&F.